skrulcik/bitspluscontext/_posts/2017-04-13-instagram-information-flow.md

 ## Access Control and Information Flow Control

-Both access control and information flow control describe mechanisms for protecting "private" information, information that
+Both access control and information flow control describe mechanisms for protecting "private" information, information that should be visible to some parties but invisible to others.

 ## What makes information flow tough?